2021-2023 Nissan Rogue Engine Failure Issues

 What Should You Do if Your Rogue Has Engine Problems?

 If your 2021-2023 Nissan Rogue has any kind of engine failure issues, you might have bought a lemon.
-If you believe this to be the case, you might qualify to join our class action investigation.
+If you believe this to be the case, you might qualify for compensation.
 All you have to do is call our Helpline or fill out a contact form.
 We will evaluate your case to see if you qualify.
 It won’t cost you anything because the law says Nissan must pay all the legal bills for lemon law cases.

 Sergei Lemberg